Logo American Journal of Case Reports

 CONCLUSIONS: These two cases have demonstrated that ASL-MRI is feasible as an emergency diagnostic tool in clinically suspected NCSE in patients with Alzheimer’s disease.

-Keywords: Dementia, Magnetic Resonance Imaging, Regional Blood Flow, Status epilepticus, Aged, Alzheimer Disease, Anticonvulsants, Diagnosis, Differential, Spin Labels
+Keywords: Dementia, Magnetic Resonance Imaging, Regional Blood Flow, Status epilepticus, Alzheimer Disease, Anticonvulsants, Diagnosis, Differential, Spin Labels

 Add Comment 0 Comments